configcat/docs/website/docs/sdk-reference/ruby.md

 ## Force refresh

-Any time you want to refresh the cached configuration with the latest one, you can call the `force_refresh` method of the library, which initiates a new download and updates the local cache.
+Call the `force_refresh` method on the client to download the latest config.json and update the cache.

 ## Using ConfigCat behind a proxy